mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?
 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
-- [ ] Design a holder for the different scintillators for the sphere paper
-- [ ] Play with the ISS detector, testing count rate as fn of energy (gamma sources)
 - [ ] Check out efficiency at a few energies comparing new to old L calculation method
 - [ ] Write something up regarding the simulation work you've been doing, specifically the process of getting L from Edep within the Geant program